10th EVENT RULES - 2019

 When coming onto a court, wait for the end of the point before

 stepping on the court, preferably altogether.

-Don't enter a tournament unless you are free to play on the
+Don't enter an event unless you are free to play on the evenings

 Use only three balls at a time.
 Using more than three increases the